 The key to using different types of numbering in the same document is section breaks.
 Once you’ve added a section break to your document (you can add as many as you need), you’ll be able to restart your page numbers there, and/or apply a different style.

 Here’s an overview of the steps you need to follow.
+These steps should work for Word 2007, Word 2010, and Word 2013.

 - Place your cursor on the page where you want the first section to end.